PharmAccess/pathling/fhir-server/aggregatoin-spec.md

         ).count() == 0

 The explicit filter notation with `where` allows for both cases.
-The latter one is probably the more intuitive representation of the complex expression, above but in general case can become quite complex with multiple levels of `where` nesting.
+The latter one is probably the more intuitive representation of the complex expression above, but in general case can become quite complex with multiple levels of `where` nesting.

 The actual transformation can be formalized but intuitively creates conjunction of nested `where` clauses.

-Or we can introduce a version of `and` operator that applies common prefix resolution, e.g. `%and%`, at least for the purpose of specification if not in the actual implementation.
+Or we can introduce a version of `and` operator that applies common prefix resolution, e.g. `%and%` at least for the purpose of specification (if not in the actual implementation).

 Then: